Bembiness/Animated-Painting/README.md

-This was an assignment for DGA2017 - MAKS Faculty_University of Malta
+This was an assignment for DGA2017 - MAKS Faculty_University of Malta (Group number nine)

 Hardware Components used:
   Raspberry Pi,